ksindi/flask-sqlacodegen/README.md

 * Generate explicit primary joins.
 I deal with pretty complicated tables that need explicit primary joins.
 * If column has a server_default set it to `FetchValue()` instead of trying to determine what that value is.
 Original code did not set the right server defaults in my set up.
 * `--ignorefk` ignores special name columns (e.g. id, inserted, updated) when generating association tables.
 Original code requires all columns to be foreign keys in order to generate association table.
 Example: `--ignorefk id,inserted,updated`.
-* NOTE: As at 2015-06-26, I removed support for dogpile caching as that aspect of code was never fully developed.